Breast Enlargement Fat Transfer Surgery (Fat Grafting) Guide

 - Post-operative pain

 Once patients have decided to go ahead with the procedure, there are a few things that they can do in preparation that will make the recovery process easier after the surgery.
 Some breast enlargement fat transfer preparation tips include:

 Smoking affects the way the body heals.
 Therefore, to help with a speedy recovery, most surgeons recommend patients are smoke and nicotine-free for at least six weeks before and after the surgery.
 It's also recommended that patients cut down on alcohol in the weeks before and after the procedure.
 Smoking, in particular, can increase the time it takes for wounds to heal.
 This can also increase the risk of an infection developing.

 Before coming in for the procedure, they may find that doing the housework, laundry and taking the bins out before the surgery may be helpful.
 This way, patients can put their feet up and relax after surgery.
 Patients may also find it useful to take out mugs, plates and food cupboard items onto the work surface.
-This will ensure they are not needing to reach up and stretching any stitches.
+This will ensure they are not needing to reach up and stretch any stitches.

 Patients will be unable to drive themselves home after the procedure.
 This is because the medications the surgeon uses may cloud judgement, making it unsafe for patients to drive.
 They should, therefore, ask a friend or relative to take them home.
 Furthermore, patients will need adult supervision for the first 24 hours at home after the surgery.